-An outsourcing RCSA must be conducted for significant outsourcing projects.
-The aim is to identify and assess any operational risks associated with outsourcing projects and must be performed before an agreement is signed so the risk assessment findings can be incorporated into the contract.
+An outsourcing assessment must be conducted for all outsourcing contracts.
+The aim is to identify and assess any operational risks associated with outsourcing projects.
+The assessment must be performed before an agreement is signed so any potential risk assessment findings can be considered in the contract.